EloiStree/HelloWarcraftQAXR/Guide/HelloWorldOfUDP.md

 So, in the waiting of having the level, we will try to use them.

-But we start with the base of the base of coding.
+To start with the base of the base of coding,
-I will teach you one thing:
+I first need to teach you one thing that look like a bit complexe:
 "Send text message to an application."